chrizzTs/Who-U/README.md

 Two factories load pictures ansynchronously from the Camera or PhoneAlbum.
 These interfaces to the functions of the device are implemented with the Cordova plugin: org.apache.cordova.camera.
-The options for the returned picture are saved in last block of the getPicture(options) function, which is a function of Cordova Camera API
+The options for the returned picture are saved in the last block of the getPicture(options) function, which is a function of Cordova Camera API

 Options for the returned pictures:
 -   quality is set to 50 to downscale the picture in order to be small enough for posting it to the server
--   encodingtype is set to JPEG because JPEGs are very small and can be downcaled easily
+-   encodingtype is set to JPEG because JPEGs are very small and can be downscaled easily
 -   destinationtype is set to DATA_URL.
-Due to that photos are saved in a Base64 encoded URI, which can be sent as a string to the server and received as a string
+Due to that photos are saved in a Base64 encoded URI, which can be sent as a string to the server and received as a string.
 -   sourceType is either set to CAMERA or SAVEDPHOTOALBUM depending on the factory
 -   correctOrientation is set to true, so that horizontal images are displayed horizontally and vertical images are displayed vertically